stefan-jansen/machine-learning-for-trading/README.md

 This chapter introduces uses neural networks to learn a vector representation of individual semantic units like a word or a paragraph.
 These vectors are dense rather than sparse as in the bag-of-words model and have a few hundred real-valued rather than tens of thousand binary or discrete entries.
 They are called embeddings because they assign each semantic unit a location in a continuous vector space.

-Embeddings result from training a model to relate tokens to their context with the benefit that similar usage implies a similar vector.
+Embeddings result from training a model to relate tokens to their context with the benefit that simigslar usage implies a similar vector.
 As a result, the embeddings encode semantic aspects like relationships among words by means of their relative location.
 They are powerful features for use in the deep learning models that we will introduce in the following chapters.
 More specifically, in this chapter, we will cover:
 - What word embeddings are, how they work and capture semantic information
 - How to use trained word vectors
 - Which network architectures are useful to train word2vec models